quii/learn-go-with-tests/anti-patterns.md

 ### Excessive setup, too many test doubles, etc.

 Ever looked at a test with 20, 50, 100, 200 lines of setup code before anything interesting in the test happens?
-Do you then have to change the code and then have to revisit this mess and wish you had a different career?
+Do you then have to change the code and then have to revisit the mess and wish you had a different career?

 What are the signals here? _Listen_